Explore the breed's characteristics, health, and history — and find trusted breeders

 The Schipperke is a small but strong and robust breed of dog.
 They are known for their distinctive black fur, pointed ears, and bushy, backwards-swept tail that is often carried over their back.
 The Schipperke's body is compact but well proportioned, with a proud and confident expression.
 They are members of FCI Group 1: Herding and Cattle Dogs, although today they are mostly kept as companion dogs.
 There is no distinction between performance and show lines in Schipperkes as they were traditionally kept as working dogs and these characteristics are still present in the breed today.

 Schipperkes come from Belgium and have been recognized as an independent breed since the 16th century.
 They were originally bred by Flemish craftsmen and sailors as guard dogs for their houses and ships.
 Hence their name: "Schipperke" is Flemish and means “little boatman”.
-Despite their small size, they were known to be very effective at repelling intruders and were often referred to as "little black devils." designated.
+Despite their small size, they were known to be very effective at repelling intruders and were often referred to as "little black devils."
 The breed became more popular in the 19th century and spread to other parts of Europe and eventually the United States.

 The Schipperke was used as a guard dog on inland waterways and in households, valued for its alertness and energy.